100th/AjouStock/README.md

 # AjouStock
-> Stock trading project using Tensorflow(or Keras) with Python
+> Stock trading project using Keras with Python

 ## About
 > Not yet